On Learning Latent Models with Multi-Instance Weak Supervision: Experiments

 \textbf{Results.} Tables~\ref{tab:M2} and \ref{tab:M4-M8-approx} report the accuracy of the learned MNIST classifiers over ten runs. \#0, \#8 and \#16 denote the number of directly labeled samples used for pretraining the MNIST classifiers: \#0 means no pretraining; for \#8 and \#16, the accuracy of the pre-trained classifiers is 37\% and 58\%.
-Table~\ref{tab:M2} presents results for $M=2$, while Table~\ref{tab:M4-M8-approx} presents results for $M \in \{1,2,3\}$ for the two best performing frameworks in Table~\ref{tab:M2}, DLog and NLog.
-We used DLog-A for $M \in \{3,4\}$, due to scalability reasons (results for DLog for $M=2$ are in Table~\ref{tab:M2}).
-Similarly, NLog without approximations does not scale to $M=4$ (N/A indication).
-In Table~\ref{tab:M2}, the number of (weak) samples is in parentheses, e.g., DLog(\#4K).
-For ABL and ENT, we used 10K samples, as they rely on sampling.
-We use the hyperparameters suggested by the authors, although different ones may improve accuracy.
+Table~\ref{tab:M2} presents results for $M=2$, while Table~\ref{tab:M4-M8-approx} presents results for $M \in \{2,3,4\}$ for Scallop and the two best performing frameworks in Table~\ref{tab:M2}, DLog and NLog-- NASP could not scale for $M \geq 3$.
+We used DLog-A for $M \in \{3,4\}$, due to scalability reasons.
+Similarly, NLog without approximations does not scale for $M=4$ (N/A indication).
+In Table~\ref{tab:M2}, the number of weak samples is in parentheses, e.g., DLog(\#4K).
+For ABL and ENT, we used 10K samples, as they rely on sampling, and used the hyperparameters suggested by the authors.